ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

 [^pc]: "program counter" - this is like a bookmark telling the child process what step of its instructions it's currently executing.
 It's how we'll be able to tell which piece of code is trying to make the syscall.
 [^verify-previous-pc]: Just to verify, we can also check that the previous pc from `r30` is the same as the link register when we go down one frame on the stack.
 [^path-ambiguity]: As the doc points out, the pathname is potentially ambiguous when newlines are present or the underlying file has been deleted.
 I'm sure we could disambiguate this by looking at the inode instead, but that's beyond the scope of this proof of concept.
 [^rebuild] Unfortunately, because the "files" in the `/proc/` filesystem aren't actually files, we can't just subscribe to get notified and rebuild the map any time it changes.
+This is a case where we actually would want to do the work at the syscall return, since the map wouldn't be updated until that point.